chrisnoonan98675/site/README.md

 # Drafts

-You can store drafts, images, samples, etc. in `_drafts`.
-Markdown and AsciiDoc files stored in `_drafts` are never converted to HTML.
+Although draft versions can be put in a `_drafts` folder, it is prefered to use branching instead.

-The `_drafts` folder also contains the *documentation template*.
+The `_drafts` folder does contain the *documentation template*.

 # Things to know about formatting